 - If necessary, repeat the section until it is completely straight.
 The thickness of your hair will determine how many times you may need to repeat that flat iron application.
 A lower flat iron temperature may require more applications.
 It’s okay to see steam rising from the flat iron.
 Ceramic flat irons create steam when they contact leftover moisture.
 You shouldn’t, however, smell burning hair.
 If you do, lower the setting right away.

-- If your hair is prone to frizz, apply serum or hairspray after straightening, but don’t get product on sections you haven’t yet straightened.
+- If your hair is prone to frizz, apply serum or hairspray after straightening but don’t get the product on sections you haven’t yet straightened.

 - Apply hairspray, setting spray, or a post-straightening product.
 An anti-frizz serum that contains silicone is particularly effective.